canonical/launchpad-manual/docs/user/explanation/index.rst

 Testing and troubleshooting
 ---------------------------
-Launchpad provides a staging environment where you can test integrations and workflows without affecting production data.
 When errors occur, Launchpad generates an OOPS ID that you can include when filing a support request to help the team investigate.

-- :ref:`The qastaging environment <qastaging-environment>`
 - :ref:`Understanding OOPSes <what-is-an-oops>`
 - :ref:`Filing and managing support requests <filing-new-support-request>`